 Get ready for a festive evening to support the critical work of DVCC!
 Join us at the Shorehaven Golf Club for cocktails on the terrace followed by dinner and dancing with live entertainment from local favorite cover band, “Fake ID.”
 No black tie necessary, but bring your dancing shoes!
 The beautiful setting with views of the golf course and Long Island Sound will set the tone for the evening’s theme, “Dancing in the Moonlight.”
 Click here for tickets and information.

 Love = Respect: A conversation about healthy relationships and how to get help

 What makes a relationship healthy?
 Could you recognize red flag signs if a friend was in an unhealthy or abusive relationship?
 Join Associate Director, Ann Rodwell-Lawton and Prevention Educator, Nikkia Ellis for an honest, engaging conversation about what healthy relationships look like, how to talk to a friend who may need help, and what resources are available for support in our community.

 Month Long Initiatives

 Novels can be a powerful way to learn about the dynamics around domestic violence.
 Local libraries will feature a display of books that have stories of domestic violence as part of the plot.
-Click here to download our discussion guide for Big Little Lies by Liane Moriarity.
+Click the image to the left to see our suggested book list, and click here to download our discussion guide for Big Little Lies by Liane Moriarity.
 Consider hosting a book club for the month and start this important conversation with friends.
-Look for these book displays/lists at the public libraries in Stamford, Norwalk, New Canaan, Darien, Wilton, Weston, and Westport!
+Look for these book displays/lists at the public libraries in Stamford, Norwalk, New Canaan, Darien, Wilton, Westport, and Weston!

 Police Cruiser Magnets